 Home videos, cute animal videos, videos that don't have any watermarks, or simply get creative and create your own video.
 If you decide to upload a video that you think is copyrighted or that might get you in trouble, try citing the source or give credit to the owner.
 Even if you do, it's not guaranteed that they won't report it.

 Use these guidelines at your own risk.
-We don't guarantee that these guidelines will keep you safe nor do we take any responsibility for anything that might happen.
+We don't guarantee that these guidelines will keep you safe nor do we take any responsibility for anything that might happen as we are not affiliated with Facebook.
 These guidelines are simply here to help you minimize Facebook Policies and copyrights violations based on a research we conducted.

 You can also take advantage of Publer's new Superpower: AutoDeletion of Posts.
 If you believe a Video is copyrighted or against Facebook Community Standards, simply post that Video for a limited time (i.e. 1 or 2 days) using Publer.